Paleo Gingerbread Donut Holes (AIP)

 - Making with kiddos for a super simple holiday treat

-The Ingredients You’ll Need (and a word on substitutions) for these Gingerbread Donut Holes
+The Ingredients for the Gingerbread Donut Holes

+- Vanilla.
 Vanilla gives these even more of a cookie flavor!

-Ginger, cinnamon, clove, and nutmeg
+- Ginger, cinnamon, clove, and nutmeg/mace

 - The donut holes are best eaten warm.
 You can totally store them in the fridge, but I think they’re best warmed up a bit.